NatTerpilowska/FundamentalProject/README.md

 ![](https://i.imgur.com/qxomCQS.png)

 #### Testing
 I used Jenkins to perform my Pytest testing.
-Below is a screenshot of the results which got 100% coverage.
+Below is a screenshot of the detailed results of my coverage.
-Here is my Jenkins script:

-sudo apt-get install chromium-browser -y python3 python3-pip python3-venv wget unzip -y

-python3 -m venv venv
-source venv/bin/activate

-pip3 install flask flask-sqlalchemy flask-wtf wtforms pytest pytest-cov flask-testing selenium

-#run tests
-python3 -m pytest
-python3 -m pytest --cov=application

 ![image](https://user-images.githubusercontent.com/86067593/126895038-0038e237-32fb-4db2-a042-bf01099743ad.png)